rajurebel/MSR-TEST-INTENSHIP/README.md

 # MSR-TEST-INTENSHIP

-# LETS DIVIDE THE TOTAL PROJECT INTO N NUMBER OF STAGES
+# LETS DIVIDE THE TOTAL PROJECT INTO 4 NUMBER OF STAGES

 # STAGE-1